November 20, 2022 – Last Sunday after Pentecost

 We beseech you to hear us, good Lord.

 Let us pray for our own needs and those of others.
-Comfort and heal all those who suffer in body, mind or spirit, praying for The Johnston Family, Bridget, Bobby, Kari, Chris, Liam, Eddie, Kathy, JJ, Mary Irene, and Tom – give them courage and hope in their troubles, and bring them the joy of your salvation.
+Comfort and heal all those who suffer in body, mind, or spirit, praying for Bridget, Liam, Kathy, JJ, Mary-Irene, Lovey, Fran, Gloria, Melissa, Bobby, Bruce, Wally, Liz, Tom, Calvin, Cheryl, Hal, Carol, Sue and Clara & family, give them courage and hope in their troubles, and bring them the joy of your salvation.

 Almighty and eternal God, ruler of all things in heaven and earth: Mercifully accept the prayers of your people, and strengthen us to do your will; through Jesus Christ our Lord.
 Amen.